nodecg/docs/docs/security.md

       "allowedGuilds": [
         // Use this to allow all members to log in
         {
-          "guildID": "paste a server id here to allow all members to log in", },
+          "guildID": "paste a server id here to allow all members to log in" },
         // Use this to restrict log in for certain roles {